dmamontov/asynctask/README.md

 composer require dmamontov/asynctask ~1.0.2
 ```

-In config `composer.json` your project will be added to the library` retailcrm / api-client-php`, who settled in the folder `vendor /`.
+In config `composer.json` your project will be added to the library `dmamontov/asynctask`, who settled in the folder `vendor/`.
 In the absence of a config file or folder with vendors they will be created.

 If before your project is not used `composer`, connect the startup file vendors.
 To do this, enter the code in the project:
 ```php